meilisearch/specifications/text/0034-telemetry-policies.md

 #### `Documents Searched GET`

 > The Documents Searched event is sent once an hour or when a batch reaches the maximum size of `500kb`.
-The event's properties are averaged over all search operations during that time so as not to track everything and generate unnecessary noise.
+The event's properties are averaged over all requests on `GET` - `/indexes/:indexUid/search`.

 | Property name | Description | Example |
 |---------------|-------------|---------|